corinnachan/autocomplete-widget/README.md

 ## Stretch Goals / Further Improvements :runner:

-1. Applying CSS to the page
+1. Applying more CSS to the page
 2. Have another section on the page which returns a property related to the selected Pokemon, like a true Pokedex!